codingblocks/eck-k8s-skaffold/readme.md

 - [Get started with skaffold](https://skaffold.dev/docs/quickstart/)

 ## TODO

-- Docker container
-- Namespace mystery?
-- Setup another cluster
+- Fix the username/password
+- Add text for the demo for filebeat profile
 - Operator installation